‘Tehran Taboo’: Film Review | Filmart 2018

-The many sexual taboos of the Islamic Republic of Iran come under scrutiny in Ali Soozandeh’s first feature animation.
+The repressive social norms of the Islamic Republic of Iran come under scrutiny in Ali Soozandeh’s first feature animation.

 Animation proves a cunning technical choice in the German-Austrian production Tehran Taboo, a first feature written and directed by Ali Soozandeh.
 Like Marjane Satrapi and Vincent Paronnaud's 2007 Persepolis, it offers just enough distance to explore the highly charged theme of sexual and personal freedom in Iran without salaciousness.
 Women are the main victims here, whether married, divorced or single, and their lives are depicted as pure tragedy.

 Every scene makes a political point about the religious and political repression of personal life in Iran so that at times it feels that the screenplay is built around opportunities to tick off the long list of repressive laws and social norms.
 While its frank approach is refreshing, there is a sense of too much.
 Certainly, the fact that the Iranian-born director is now a German citizen gives him much greater freedom to speak out than, say, Mohammad Rasoulof or Jafar Panahi, who have both been in jail in Iran.
-All told, it’s an audacious debut that could pique the curiosity of audiences beyond festivals after its Critics Week bow.
+All told, it’s an audacious debut that could pique the curiosity of audiences beyond festivals.

 The sex lives of a prostitute, a musician and two young women intersect in the well-written script.
 The characters spring to life in a particularly fine example of rotoscoping shot by Austrian DP Martin Gschlacht (Goodnight Mommy).
 This animation technique starts off with live actors, who are redrawn by computers.
 In addition to the realism of the faces and expressions, there is the advantage of anonymity.
 Consider that the opening scene shows a heavily made-up prostitute, Pari (Elmira Rafizadeh), giving a blow job to a man while he drives around town, with her small son sitting in the back seat.
 This would be much more shocking to watch with live action.